 Leaf Pick Up

 The City of Gallatin has changed our leaf-pickup service.
 During leaf-collection season, call public works to notify us you have a leaf pickup at 615-452-2147.
 Public Works crews will collect leaves in paper leaf bags on the day after your normal trash day.
-Gallatin is joining cities all over the nation that are processing the leaves into high-quality mulch rather than sending them to the landfill.
+Gallatin is joining cities all over the nation that are processing the leaves with other organic material rather than sending them to the traditional landfill.

 Biodegradable Bag Collection